cameology/cameo/README.md

 <h4 align="center">Yet another programming language for all ape species</h4>

 ## Motivation
-Syntatic sugar for cpp, a package manager, project structures, memory safety.
+Syntatic sugar for cpp, a package manager, project structures, memory safety, builtin memory test.
 In hope to help all apes out there.
 Ape together strong!

 ## Features